-WHAT ARE THE REQUIREMENTS FOR ME TO FILE MY APPEAL?
+WHAT ARE THE REQUIREMENTS TO FILE MY APPEAL?

-You cannot appeal to the Commission unless you have first appealed to your county Board of Equalization, if such was available to you.
-If the decision rendered by the local Board of Equalization is unacceptable to you, you may then appeal to the Commission.
-If the Board of Equalization process was not available to you 12 CSR 30-3.010 states: "Proof of late notice, the date of purchase, and/or notice sent to the prior owner shall be attached to, or set forth in, the complaint."
+You cannot appeal to the Commission unless you have first appealed to your county Board of Equalization.
+If the decision rendered by the local Board of Equalization is unacceptable to you, you may then appeal to the STC.
+If the Board of Equalization process was not available to you, 12 CSR 30-3.010 states: "Proof of late notice, the date of purchase, and/or notice sent to the prior owner shall be attached to, or set forth in, the complaint."